sarahciston/codingcare/posts/guide.md

 - Second, your partners might see something you don't see: Even if they have never used this language before or worked in this kind of task, they might approach the issue in a different way.
 - Third, if no one else sees how to approach the issue, they might know someone who does or have heard about a tool that could help.

-## Make mistakes in public / ~~Accept~~ Highlight your mistakes
+## Highlight your mistakes

 >"highlight mistakes just as much as successes, rather than hide them. it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up."
 ><footer>–annatito, Critical Code Studies Working Group 2022 [@titoWeekP5Js2022]</footer>

 <!--"have things as major steps then under each major step is all the sub steps and any gotcha’s or possible errors" annatito, Critical Code Studies Working Group 2022 -->

-**Highlighting** mistakes is not about focusing on the negative; it brings our problems out of the shadows and removes the shame.
+Highlighting mistakes is not about focusing on the negative; it brings our problems out of the shadows and removes the shame.
 Our mistakes connect us with each other.
 They show us we're not the first to encounter this issue,[^first] and they also show us we're not alone with the experience of facing coding challenges.
 Being vulnerable makes us stronger and brings us closer.

 [^first]: Occasionally, we *are* the first to encounter this issue because we're trying to do something entirely new and important.
 It is helpful to get encouragement from friends either way.